peropranav/voteblock/README.md

-clone
+# clone
-$ npm install
+# $ npm install
-Open the Ganache GUI client that you downloaded and installed.
+# Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
-See free video tutorial for full explanation.

-$ truffle migrate --reset
+# $ truffle migrate --reset
-You must migrate the election smart contract each time your restart ganache.
+# You must migrate the election smart contract each time your restart ganache.
 Connect metamask to your local Etherum blockchain provided by Ganache.
 Import an account provided by ganache.

-$ npm run dev`
+# $ npm run dev`

-Visit this URL in your browser: http://localhost:3000
+# Visit this URL in your browser: http://localhost:3000